Learn how to make decisions about appropriate backcountry snow travel.

 - An introduction to snow pit work

-With all of the changes due to Covid-19 we will let you know the location closer to the program start time.
 For the exact location of the on snow portions of the course we wait and see where the most interesting snow conditions are to be found.
+We will let you know the location we have chosen about one week before your course begins.
+You can expect us to be between Bishop and mammoth.
 We have a variety of options in the Bishop to Mammoth area and you should expect to drive 30-60 minutes each day.
 You should make sure your vehicle is prepared for winter travel.
-There will be no SMC carpooling due to Covid-19.
+There will be no carpooling organized by SMC.

 Participants can be on snowshoes, a backcountry ski setup, or split board.
 The down skiing or boarding will be limited since the emphasis is on learning, not turning, so we often find that it is not worth the expense of renting a splitboard set up just for the course.
 Unless you are thinking of buying and want to take the gear for a test run.
 For obvious reasons, please do not rent gear you do not know how to use well, unless it’s snowshoes.